Karksi-Nuia: Karksi Castle

 A vogt of Karksi is mentioned in written records for the first time in 1248, and construction of a castle in Karksi started sometime during the Middle Ages.
-Completion was however delayed as the castle was destroyed several times during the period.
+Completion was however, delayed as the castle was destroyed several times during the period.
 When it was finally completed during the 14th century, it was for a time an important stronghold for the Teutonic Order in southern Estonia, and since 1470 the residence of the local commander.
-During the Great Northern War the castle was destroyed and never rebuilt.
+During the Great Northern War, the castle was destroyed and never rebuilt.
 Very little remains of the inner castle, which was separated from the outer ward by a moat, but the outer walls and two square towers are relatively well-preserved.
-The castle was built by rubble stone and brick.
-Today, the ruins are used as a backdrop for various cultural and sports event.
+The castle was built of rubble stone and brick.
+Today, the ruins are used as a backdrop for various cultural and sports events.